-Are you struggling to write an online job advert?
+Are you struggling to write effective job adverts?

 1. Did You Know You Have Less Than 30 Seconds To Hook A Candidate’s Interest?